kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 Pods need to have finalizers so that we can reliably track how many of them run to completion and be able to determine when the Workload is Finished.

 The Pod reconciler will run in a "composable" mode: a mode where a Workload is composed of multiple objects.
 The `jobframework.Reconciler` will be reworked to accomodate this.

 After a Workload is admitted, each Pod that owns the workload enters the reconciliation loop.
 The reconciliation loop collects all the Pods that are not Failed and constructs an in-memory Workload.
 If there is an existing Workload in the cache and it has smaller Pod counters than the in-memory Workload, then it is considered unmatching and the Workload is evicted.

 In the Pod-group reconciler:
-1. If the Pod is not terminated, create a Workload for the pod group if one does not exist.
+1. If the Pod is not terminated and doesn't have a deletionTimestamp, create a Workload for the pod group if one does not exist.
-2. If the Pod is terminated and (the Workload doesn't exist or the workload is finished), then remove the finalizer.
+2. Remove Pod finalizers if the Pod is terminated and the Workload is finished, has a deletion timestamp or is finished.
 3. Build the in-memory Workload.
 If its podset counters are greater than the stored Workload, then evict the Workload.
 4. For gated pods:
    - remove the gate, set nodeSelector
-5. If the number of terminated pods with a finalizer is greater than or equal to the admission count, and there are no non-terminated Pods, mark the Workload as Finished and remove the finalizers from the Pods.
+5. If the number of succeeded pods is equal to the admission count, mark the Workload as Finished and remove the finalizers from the Pods.

-Note that we are only removing Pod finalizers once the Workload is finished.
+Note that we are only removing Pod finalizers once the Workload is finished or if the Pods are Failed.
 This is a simple way of managing finalizers, but it might lead to too many Pods lingering in etcd for a long time after terminated.

+### Retrying Failed Pods

+The Pod group will generally only be considered finished if all the Pods finish with a Succeeded phase.
+This allows the user to send replacement Pods when a Pod in the group fails or if the group is preempted.
+The replacement Pods can have any name, but they must point to the same pod group.

+To declare that a group is failed, a user can execute one of the following actions:
+1. Issue a Delete for the Workload object.
+The controller would terminate all running Pods and clean up Pod finalizers.
+2. Add an annotation to any Pod in the group `kueue.x-k8s.io/retriable-in-group: false`.
+  The annotation can be added to an existing Pod or added on creation.

+  Kueue will consider a group finished if there are no running or pending Pods, and at least one terminated Pod (Failed or Succeeded) has the `retriable-in-group: false` annotation.

 ### Dynamically reclaiming Quota

-Succeeded Pods will note be considered replaceable.
+Succeeded Pods will not be considered replaceable.
 In other words, the quota from Succeeded Pods will be released by filling [reclaimablePods](https://kueue.sigs.k8s.io/docs/concepts/workload/#dynamic-reclaim) in the Workload status.

-### Retrying Failed Pods

-The Pod group will generally only be considered finished if all the Pods finish with a Succeeded phase.
-This allows the user to send replacement Pods when a Pod in the group fails.
-The Pods need to have a different name, because the Failed ones will stay in the apiserver with a finalizer.

-However, this implies that a group can only succeed.
-In other words, there is no way for the user to declare the group failed and stop retrying.

-This can be solved by adding an annotation to any Pod in the group:
-`kueue.x-k8s.io/last-in-group: true`.
-The annotation can be added to a Pod that was already terminated or it can be added when the user creates the Pod.
-When added on creation, this Pod will run, but it will be considered the last attempt.

-As a result, Kueue can consider a group finished if there are no running Pods, and at least one terminated Pod (Failed or Succeeded) has the `last-in-group` annotation.

 ### Metrics